More about Coal India Limited

 Price projections:

-COALINDIA's price has frequently been situated near the lower end of analysts' projections.
-This trend indicates that the stock is struggling to meet expectations, which could signal a need for improvements in performance or investor confidence.
+Coal India Limited's price has consistently hovered near the lower end of price projections.
+This trend suggests that the stock is underperforming relative to analyst expectations, indicating a potential lack of momentum for upward movement in the near future.

 Recommendation changes over time: